BASICODE: The situation at the beginning of the 1980s

 ZX80, ZX81, ZX Spectrum, Acorn/BBC micros, several Amstrad systems, Dragon 32/64 from Dragon Data and the KC85 family popular in the German Democratic Republic.
 Most of these computers had a CPU of the MOS Technology 6502 or Zilog Z80, or a variant thereof.
 Most were supplied with (or could be upgraded to) at least 16 kilobyte of RAM although many were supplied with much more.
 Most would provide connectors for a cassette drive or have one built-in for data storage, and a BASIC interpreter that was generally stored in ROM.
 The flat learning curve of BASIC, which had been designed with newcomers to programming in mind, and the instant availability of the language on all these computers led to many users writing and sharing their own programs.

 A problem was that sharing programs and data across computers by different manufacturers was difficult, because the various BASIC dialects were often incompatible in some areas.
-Many used different BASIC commands to achieve the same result (such as clearing the screen, drawing a pixel or playing a sound), meaning that for example, a BASIC program written for the C64 was unlikely to work on an Atari XL without modification and vice versa.
+Many used different BASIC commands to achieve the same result (such as clearing the screen, drawing a pixel or playing a sound), meaning that for example, a BASIC program written for the Commodore 64 was unlikely to work on an Atari 800 XL without modification and vice versa.
 Another difficulty was that while these computers were similar, they still differed in key hardware aspects like screen resolution, available color palette or audio abilities.
 Finally, the data formats used for storing data on cassette were incompatible as well.